JeffreyRobertLynch/GlassBox-XAI/README.md

 ### Confusion Matrices - All Models - Test Set

-Confusion matrices break down the models' correct and incorrect predictions on a per-pixel basis across the entire test set.
+Confusion matrices break down  correct and incorrect predictions on a per-pixel basis across the entire test set.
 This provides a more detailed view of where and how errors occur, especially for medical applications where every pixel may carry diagnostic weight.

 These matrices reveal a consistent pattern across variants: as false positives increase, false negatives decrease, and vice versa.
 This does not indicate a drop in overall performance, each model remains highly accurate.
 Rather, it reflects how each was intentionally optimized for different risk profiles and deployment scenarios using custom loss functions.